Helvila/Capstone-project/README.md

 ## Usage
-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine https://github.com/Helvila/Capstone-project.git
 2. Ensure you have Python installed.
 3. Install the required dependencies by running `pip install -r requirements.txt`.
 4. Run the `capstone_project_journal.py` file using Python.